shapeshed/shapeshed.com/content/posts/how_to_add_video_to_your_site.md

-{
-  "title": "How to add video to your site",
-  "date": "2007-02-04T00:00:00+00:00",
++++
+date = "2007-02-04T00:00:00+00:00"
-  "description": "A few people have asked how video is used on this site.
-So here's an overview of how it is done and the options available to you.", "tags": [
+description = "A few people have asked how video is used on this site.
+So here's an overview of how it is done and the options available to you." tags = ["Video"] title = "How to add video to your site"

-    "Video"
-  ]
-}
++++

 ## The [insert video site] revolution